 The tables below present information regarding our intended use of the gross and net proceeds from our primary offering.
-The table assumes we sell the maximum of \$1,000,000,000 in shares of our common stock pursuant to the primary offering and no shares of our common stock pursuant to our distribution reinvestment plan.
-The tables assume that 25% of our gross offering proceeds are from the sale of Class A shares, 25% of our gross offering proceeds are from the sale of Class I shares and 25% of our gross offering proceeds are from the sale of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from what is shown in the tables below.
+The table assumes we sell the maximum of \$895,000,000 in shares of our common stock pursuant to the primary offering and no shares of our common stock pursuant to our distribution reinvestment plan.
+The tables assume that 1/2 of our gross offering proceeds are from the sale of Class I shares and 1/4 of our gross offering proceeds are from the sale of Class I shares and 1/4 of our gross offering proceeds are from the sale of Class T shares.
+The number of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from what is shown in the tables below.
 We reserve the right to reallocate the shares of common stock we are offering between the primary offering and the distribution reinvestment plan.
 The actual use of the capital we raise is likely to be different than the figures presented in the table because we may not raise the entire amounts set forth in the table.
-Raising less than the full \$1,000,000,000 in the primary offering will alter the amounts of commissions, fees and expenses set forth below.
+Raising less than the full \$895,000,000 in the primary offering will alter the amounts of commissions, fees and expenses set forth below.

-We are offering our Class A shares, Class D shares, Class I shares and Class T shares at a price of \$23.19 per share, which is equal to the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
-See "Estimated Value Per Share of Our Common Stock" in Supplement No. 1 hereto.
+We are offering our Class A shares, Class I shares and Class T shares at a price of \$23.19 per share, which is equal to the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
+See "Selected Financial Information Regarding Our Operations-Estimated NAV Per Share of Our Common Stock."
 Our board of directors may, from time to time, in its sole and absolute discretion, change the price at which we offer shares to the public in the primary offering or pursuant to our distribution reinvestment plan to reflect changes in our estimated NAV per share, changes in applicable law and other factors that our board of directors deems relevant.
 Going forward, we intend to determine an updated estimated NAV per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated NAV per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.
 If we determine to change the price at which we offer shares, we do not anticipate that we will do so more frequently than quarterly.